THERAPEUTIC BODY WORK

 When I have finished your session, I will again leave the room, allowing you to get dressed in privacy.

-This type of session will begin with either a "Signature" or a Zero Balancing session, which will be followed with a
+This type of session will begin with either a Dynamic Rebalancing or a Zero Balancing session, which will be followed with a

-Zero Balancing, seeking to balance energy and structure, "warms up" the body.
+Dynamic Rebalancing /Zero Balancing help to "warm up" the body.
 Deeply held areas of restriction are then more pliable, and readily accessible.
-As in any "Signature" session, Fascial Release Therapy partners with the Zero Balancing work to promote gentle, deep, and long lasting release in restricted areas.
+As in any Dynamic Rebalancing session, Fascial Release Therapy partners with the Zero Balancing work to promote gentle, deep, and long lasting release in restricted areas.

-The length of time for the Zero Balancing or "Signature" portion and the Massage Therapy portion of this type of session can vary- sometimes the Zero Balancing or "Signature" portion can be much longer, with the Massage Therapy portion being brief, and focusing on one area of the body; sometimes the Zero Balancing or "SIgnature" portion can be brief, while the Massage Therapy portion is much longer; sometimes they can be fairly equal in duration.
+The length of time for the Dynamic Rebalancing or Zero Balancing portion and the Massage Therapy portion of this type of session can vary- sometimes the Dynamic Rebalancing or Zero Balancing portion can be much longer, with the Massage Therapy portion being brief, and focusing on one area of the body; sometimes the Dynamic Rebalancing or Zero Balancing portion can be brief, while the Massage Therapy portion is much longer; sometimes they can be fairly equal in duration.

 Many clients prefer to let me make that choice, based upon what I am finding as I work.